jashmenn/ditz/README.txt

 == THE DITZ DATA MODEL

-Ditz includes the bare minimum set of features necessary for open-source development.
-Features like time spent, priority, assignment of tasks to developers, due dates, etc. are purposely excluded.
+By default, Ditz includes the bare minimum set of features necessary for open-source development.
+Features like time spent, priority, assignment of tasks to developers, due dates, etc. are purposely relegated to the plugin system.

-A ditz project consists of issues, releases and components.
+A Ditz project consists of issues, releases and components.

 Issues:
   Issues are the fundamental currency of issue tracking.
-A ditz issue is either a feature or a bug, but this distinction doesn't affect anything other than how they're displayed.
+A Ditz issue is either a feature or a bug, but this distinction currently doesn't affect anything other than how they're displayed.

   Each issue belongs to exactly one component, and is part of zero or one releases.